dpjudas/CPPBuild/Docs/Directory/files/index.md

     If set to true, recursively scan for matches.

+- `includeSearchPath`

+    If set to true, includes the searchPattern path in the results.
+Defaults to true.

 ### Return value

 A list of strings.
 Each string is a filename relative to the path from the